CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 2. Why symmetries are helpful for constructing a unitary operator which rotates the initial state  ![init q state](https://latex.codecogs.com/gif.latex?%7C%20%5Cbar%7B0%7D%20%5Crangle) to the eigenstate  ![eigen state](https://latex.codecogs.com/gif.latex?%7C%20%5CPsi%20%5Crangle)?

  They can help reduce the complexity of the unitary transformation corresponding to the rotation needed for the preparation of the state.
-And the state will have the proper physical symmeties by construction. (ref IZmaelov20)
+And the state will have the proper physical symmeties by construction. [ref] https://pubs.acs.org/doi/10.1021/acs.jctc.9b00791

 3. What are the ways to restore symmetries if your unitary transformation break them?

  One way is to implement an error mitigation protocol like the one suggested in task 5 where the symmetries are enforced in the final wavefunction by discarding the measuremnets corresponding to contributions that violate the symmetry.
-One could also enforce the symmetry by introducing the variance of the symmetry operator in the minimization squeme of the VQE in the form of a Lagrangian multipliers (constraints).
-(QCCIzmaelov18 ref 10 )
+One could also enforce the symmetry by introducing the variance of the symmetry operator in the minimization squeme of the VQE in the form of a Lagrangian multipliers (constraints). [ref] https://arxiv.org/abs/1806.00461.
- In ref.(ref kink) is has been suggested that the symmetry violation can be corrected by adding more correlation (entanglers).

- # Step #4: Hamiltonian measurements

 # Step #5: Use   of  quantum   hardware